ShilohGeorge12/rockPaperScissors/README.md

 ## Credits

-This Rock, Paper, Scissors game was created by [Shiloh George] and is powered by HTML, CSS, and JavaScript.
+This Rock, Paper, Scissors game was created by Shiloh George and is powered by HTML, Tailwindcss and React.